Twitter: @CoachFuchs | Scott Fuchs bio

 Prior to returning to his alma mater, Fuchs coached one season at Southern Illinois in 2008.
 That team tied for the conference title and advanced to the First Round of the FCS Playoffs.
 He also coached at Grand Valley State (2007), Nebraska-Omaha (2003-06), Minnesota-Crookston (2000-02), Wisconsin-Eau Claire (1999) and Valley City State (1997-98).
 The only school he did not coach the offensive line was his one season at Wisconsin-Eau Claire when he coached the defensive line.

 Fuchs' first position as a college coach was as a graduate assistant at NDSU working with the tight ends from 1994-96.

 Fuchs earned his bachelor of science degree from North Dakota State in physical education and social science education in 1995 and his master of education degree with a specialization in physical education and athletic administration in 1997.

-Fuchs and his wife, Emily, have three boys, Hank, Jack and Gus.
+Scott and his wife, Emily, have three boys, Hank, Jack and Gus.